MannyBinning/behind-the-blur/README.md

 - [Font Awesome](https://fontawesome.com/) was used for the icons used for the website.

-- [TinyPNG](https://tinypng.com/) was used to compress the images without making any changed to the size.
+- [TinyPNG](https://tinypng.com/) was used to compress the images without making any changes to the size.

 - [GTmetrix](https://gtmetrix.com/) was used to test the speed of the website.